gateio/gateapi-php/docs/Api/SpotApi.md

 Cancel all `open` orders in specified currency pair

-If `account` is not set, all open orders, including spot, portfolio, margin and cross margin ones, will be cancelled.
-If `currency_pair` is not specified, all pending orders for trading pairs will be cancelled.
-You can set `account` to cancel only orders within the specified account
+When the `account` parameter is not specified, all pending orders including spot, unified account, and position-by-position leverage will be cancelled.
+When `currency_pair` is not specified, all transaction pairs are revoked You can specify a certain account separately to cancel all orders under the specified account

 ### Example